ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/index.md

 # Test app

-This section describes the code of test apps implemented using YDB SDKs in different programming languages.
+This section describes the code of test apps implemented using YDB SDK in different programming languages.

 A test app performs the following steps: